Meet Our 2024 Champions of Change

 Actor, Activist

 Jessica Matten is redefining what it means to tell Indigenous stories in film.
-As an actor, activist, and advocate for Indigenous representation, Matten’s body of work, including her most recent role in Netflix’s Rez Ball, embodies her mission to amplify Indigenous experiences through storytelling.
+As an actor, activist, and advocate for Indigenous representation, Matten’s body of work, including her most recent role in Netflix’s Rez Ball (which debuted at this year’s Toronto International Film festival) embodies her mission to amplify Indigenous experiences through storytelling.
 In this high-stakes sports drama, inspired by Michael Powell’s Canyon Dreams, Matten portrays Coach Heather Hobbs, a former athlete who returns to her Native American reservation to lead a high school basketball team as they chase championship dreams.
 But beyond basketball, the film dives into themes of identity, community, and the power of mentorship.

 RELATED: Jessica Matten Brings Indigenous Resilience to Life in Rez Ball